nEXam-App/nEXam-doc/Use_Case_Specification/use_case_setExamFinished.md

     @postsession-feature:
     Scenario Outline: Finish a selected exam
-        When The user navigates to the detail view of an existing exam And The user clicks on the finish switchbutton And The exam is currently unfinished
+        When The user navigates to the detail view of an existing exam And The user clicks on the finish switch button And The exam is currently unfinished
         And The user clicks on the yes answer on the dialog Then The exam is set to finished